pentagram-lang/pentagram-ideas/plans/common-words.md

-# Tacit ideas / Syntax / Common words
+# Tacit ideas / Plans / Common words

 Common words need to be easy to use.
 If they're small, that's good.
 And they don't need to follow strict rules.